K-JC/Hangman/README.md

 # Testing
 The game was tested in the Github terminal while writing code and once ready for deployment was tested on the deployed site Heroku.
 Family and friends tested out the game on the live site.
+Tested on desktop, laptop and mobile devices using Chrome and Firefox.

 # Bugs
 * The word that was chosen at random was showing on the terminal.
 I had forgot to remove the print statment put in earlier and once removed the random word was no longer showing on the terminal.
 The user will not see the random word now this has been fixed.

 * Numbers and symbols were still allowed to be entered to the terminal and the user would loose a life.
 I fixed this by adding a function valid_entry and also placing this function in my main while loop.
 This now means that anything that is not a letter will not be accepted (no life will be lost) and a message will show telling the user that this is not a letter and that they should try again.